gruntjs/grunt-contrib-symlink/README.md

 #### Usage tips on Microsoft Windows

-Make sure your command prompt has administrative privileges for standard symlinks, otherwise the task will not work.
+Make sure your command prompt has administrative privileges, otherwise the task will not work.
-Junctions does not require administrative privileges but due to bug in old version of node (v0.10) they are required.

 ## Release History

  * 2016-02-28   v1.0.0   Added `force` option when overwriting a symlink outside the current working directory.
- * 2014-02-01   v0.3.0   Fixed symlinking to '.'
+ * 2014-02-01   v0.3.0   Fixed symlinking to '.'.
 Add Windows usage hints.
-Added error logging and force failure when unable to create a symlink
+Added error logging and force failure when unable to create a symlink.
  * 2013-07-26   v0.2.0   Initial release as rewritten, officially-maintained, contrib plugin.
  * 2012-12-21   v0.1.1   Unofficial release.
  * 2012-12-20   v0.1.0   Unofficial release.